At the family farm, Kathy Brock's passion for storytelling was born

 Local news radio played in the kitchen every morning, and the 6 p.m. news was on after dinner.

-"News was important in my household and we talked about it, we consumed it," Kathy recalled.
+"News was important in my household.
+We talked about it and we consumed it," Kathy recalled.

 Kathy was a top student and voracious reader.
-The power of those stories took her to other places, fueling her desire to tell her won.
+The power of those stories took her to other places, fueling her desire to tell her own.
 She attended Washington State University and the Edward R. Murrow College of Communication.
 She graduated on a Saturday and that Monday started working at the local Pasco TV station, KEPR.

 "I was a reporter in the afternoon.
 I would do weather at 6 o'clock, I'd go back to our station and do another story at night, and then I would produce and anchor the 11 o'clock show," she said.